initialxy/initialxy-dashboard/README.md

     ./run --debug

+Use `--help` to see the other dev mode options.
 Then open a second terminal instance and run

     cd frontend
     npm run serve